ni/measurement-plugin-labview/docs/README.md

 ## Generating a LabVIEW measurement client

+Note:

+The gRPC library version 1.0.1.1 is recommended for the LabVIEW Measurement Client Generator.
+If you still want to work with a gRPC library version higher than 1.0.1.1, you should manually set the value of `EfficientMessageCopy` to FALSE in the `feature_config.ini` file located at `C:\Program Files\National Instruments\LabVIEW 20XX\vi.lib\gRPC\LabVIEW gRPC Library\Libraries\Win64\`.

 1. Create and save a new LabVIEW project.

 2. From the project window, go to `Tools` → `Plug-In SDKs` → `Measurements` → `Create Measurement Plug-in Client...`.